anonymousCAVEMAN/cook-BOT/README.md

 ## Requirements
 ---------------
 Python 3.x
-Faiss library
+-Faiss library
-LLM API access (e.g., ChatGPT API)
+-LLM API access (here we have used groqAPI) -huggingface embeddings
 ## Deployment
 in ur
 - for fastapi